fbpx

 Patients may remain on IV fluid treatments to ensure they receive nutrition.
 This also helps the digestive system recover.

-This surgery requires regular follow-up appointments with the primary specialist.
-These check-ins are to monitor imaging scans for signs of recurrence.
-Doctors often ask for the first follow-up within a few weeks after hospital discharge.
-They’ll continue every few months initially, then transition to every six months and eventually an annual check-in.
+Patients undergoing CRS and HIPEC will be required to have regular follow-up appointments with the surgical specialist and oncologist.
+These check-ins are to monitor imaging scans for success of the surgery and evaluate for signs of recurrence.
+The patient will often have their first follow-up within a couple of weeks after hospital discharge.
+They will continue every few months initially, then transition to every six months and eventually advance to annual check-ins.

 Who Can Get Cytoreduction/HIPEC for Peritoneal Mesothelioma?

-Patient eligibility for cytoreduction/HIPEC depends on a few factors.
-The first is PCI score, as this summarizes how far the tumors have spread and infiltrated into organs.
+Patient eligibility for cytoreduction followed by hyperthermic intraperitoneal chemotherapy depends on a few factors.
+The first is the PCI score, as this summarizes how far the tumors have spread and infiltrated into organs.

 Other factors affecting who can have this surgery are: